 A pair of traditional Russian “Valenkis”, which are boots made from felt, specially designed to weather the excessive cold of Siberia.
 The couple was blown away by how cozy these boots were.
 They were also fascinated by the craftsmanship of the Valenkis and how it hasn’t changed since ancestral times.

-Galena and Dan also wanted to use sustainable material for their product.
+Galena and Dan also wanted to use sustainable materials for their product.
 Additionally, they wanted the shoes to be comfortable, functional, and beautiful.
 They chose wool as the material that checks all the boxes and went on to create their world-famous brand.

 The headquarters are at Renens in Switzerland, whereas the manufacturing company is located in Nepal.

-Tim Brown, one of the cofounders of Allbirds, was the captain of the football team and at the same time a business student in New Zealand.
+Tim Brown, one of the co-founders of Allbirds, was the captain of the football team and at the same time a business student in New Zealand.
 He was constantly around athletes who valued good shoes.
 He tried to make leather shoes and sell them to his colleagues, but they weren’t as comfortable as he was hoping for.

 Merino wool is among the highly appreciated materials in New Zealand, and it wasn’t surprising that Brown would eventually try to utilize it.
 The opportunity came in 2014 when he received a grant to design sustainable sneakers.
 He teamed up with Joey Zwillinger, who is a renewable materials expert, on this mission, and later on, they became business partners.